DeanoLingardo/To-Do-Application/README.md

 # To-Do-Application
-Simple "To do" app using fragments, with added toolbar
+Simple "To do" app using MVC architecture, with added toolbar